-Enabling 2FA on your mobile App in compliance with SCA PSD2
+Enabling 2FA on Your Mobile App in Compliance with SCA PSD2

-What is 2FA
+What is 2FA?

-2FA simply refers to two-factor authentication, where two factors are verified in order to authorize a user’s action or authenticate the user.
-The 2FA authentication/authorization mechanism adds another layer of security to your app, thereby reducing the risk of authorizing malicious users.The factors included in 2FA could be any of the following factors:
+2FA refers to two-factor authentication, where two factors are verified in order to authorise a user’s action or authenticate the user.
+The 2FA authentication/authorisation mechanism adds another layer of security to your app, thereby reducing the risk of authorising malicious users.

-How Okay provides 2FA support
+How Okay Provides 2FA Support

-With Okay you can add an additional layer of security to your apps without having to write or manage the needed security requirements for a secure and trusted transaction.
-Since the knowledge factor is the basic form of authentication we will just talk about the other two factors here.
+With Okay, you can add an additional layer of security to your apps without having to write or manage the security requirements needed for a secure and trusted transaction.
+Since the knowledge factor is the basic form of authentication, we will just talk about the other two factors here.

 Verifying OTP for Payments

-The use of sending OTPs via SMS is clearly not secure and is vulnerable to hackers.
-Okay handles encryption and secure display of sensitive data.
-Okay provides facilities for users to authorize transactions using OTP that is being delivered from your app’s server/backend to your user’s mobile device, with multiple integrity checks that allow the transaction to remain secure and untampered with.
+The use of sending OTPs via SMS is not very secure, and is vulnerable to hackers.
+Okay handles encryption and secure display of sensitive data by providing facilities for users to authorise transactions using OTP that is being delivered from your app’s server/backend to your user’s mobile device.
+This is done through multiple integrity checks that allow the transaction to remain secure and untampered with.

 This level of security is being provided with Okay code obfuscation and just in time code delivery, each making it difficult for malicious hackers or malware to intercept transactions.